-The Company plans to spend \$0.5 million on the testing of the gas bearing sandstone layers of the Neuquén Group at CLL during 2024.
+The Company plans to spend \$0.8 million on the testing of the gas bearing sandstone layers of the Neuquén Group at CLL in fiscal 2025.

 Crown Point expects to fund its capital spending, along with its other anticipated expenses, using cash held in bank accounts, cash flow from operations and/or new debt.
-See the Liquidity and Capital Resources section of this MD&A.
+See "Liquidity and Capital Resources".